markuryy/gemini-image-prompt-enhancer/README.md

 # AI Prompt Enhancer

-This is a Next.js project that uses the GROQ API to enhance AI prompts.
+This is a Next.js project that uses the Google Gemini 1.5 Flash API to enhance AI prompts.
 It features a user-friendly interface built with Mantine UI components and supports various preset configurations for prompt enhancement.

 ## Features

 - Next.js 13 with App Router for efficient, server-side rendered pages
 - Mantine UI components for a sleek, responsive design
 - TypeScript for type-safe code
-- Integration with GROQ API for AI-powered prompt enhancement
+- Integration with Google Gemini 1.5 Flash API for AI-powered prompt enhancement
 - Customizable presets for different enhancement styles
 - Dark mode support
 - Responsive layout that works on both desktop and mobile devices